Electric cars promise to deliver a much-needed step change in vehicle emissions, and as such are often in the news.

 Many miles are completed by drivers heading to or from work, and the potential to reduce running costs and reduce stress will be welcomed by most.

 Electric cars are very easy to drive, with a single gear removing the need for gear changes, which is great in heavy traffic.
 Throttle response is quick, and the steering often light, while suspension set-ups tend toward being comfortable.
 Overall, the majority of electric cars offer a quiet and relaxing drive.

-Good examples of pure-electric family hatchbacks are the Nissan Leaf and the VW e-Golf.
+Good examples of pure-electric family hatchbacks are the Peugeot e208 and the VW ID3.
 Both will travel around 150 miles on a charge dependant on the model, which covers the majority of UK commutes.
 Alternatively, if more range is required, the Hyundai Kona Electric and Kia e-Niro – both compact SUVs – may suit your needs.